For some growers, autoflowers are a staple. Their fast life cycle and manageable size made them ideal for small indoor setups.

 The first stage of your autoflower grow cycle begins with germination.
 Generally, it takes 1-5 days for seeds to germinate.

 To germinate your seeds, place them in a glass of water for 24 hours.
-Afterward, transfer them into a Ziploc bag with a wet paper towel.
+Afterward, transfer them into a Ziploc bag or a container with a wet paper towel.

 Once the taproot emerges from your seeds, transfer that to a cup filled with soil.